 St Aelred Pilgrim Trail (c) Valerie Mather Heritage Walk from St Stephen’s Lindley

-One of the key highlights of this year’s Yorkshire Churches Day will be a series of specially designed ‘pilgrimage’ trails – walks that link places of worship for visitors to explore, each offering a range of refreshments, exhibitions and displays.
-From scenic strolls through the picturesque landscape of the East Moors to the historical wonders of the deserted medieval villages of East Yorkshire, this event showcases the deep-rooted history and of Yorkshire’s church history and heritage.
+One of the key highlights of last year’s Yorkshire Churches Day was a series of specially designed ‘pilgrimage’ trails – walks that link places of worship for visitors to explore, each offering a range of refreshments, exhibitions and displays.
+From scenic strolls through the picturesque landscape of the East Moors to the historical wonders of the deserted medieval villages of East Yorkshire, the event showcased the deep-rooted history and of Yorkshire’s church history and heritage.

-A particularly unique offering this year is the Deserted Medieval Villages of East Yorkshire Walk, which brings visitors through ancient, semi-ruined sites, where history and nature intertwine.
-Walkers will visit churches in the abandoned villages of Wharram Percy, Cowlam, Cottam, and Langtoft.
+A particularly unique offering last year was the Deserted Medieval Villages of East Yorkshire Walk, which brought visitors through ancient, semi-ruined sites, where history and nature intertwine.
+Walkers visited churches in the abandoned villages of Wharram Percy, Cowlam, Cottam, and Langtoft.
 These churches, once at the heart of village life, tell the stories of communities long gone.

 More details of the route, map and driving instructions can be found here: